 All Airmen or Guardians are expected to adhere to testing requirements as outlined in AFI 36-2905, Fitness Program, based on their medical profile.

-RCCs and Wounded, Ill or Injured Airmen or Guardians leadership should ensure the Unit Fitness Program Manager and the medical staff have appropriately marked the member's physical fitness profile for accurate testing.
+RCCs and wounded warriors' leadership should ensure the Unit Fitness Program Manager and the medical staff have appropriately marked the member's physical fitness profile for accurate testing.